Klein Tunneling of Spin Polarized Currents in HgTe Quantum Wells: Introduction and Motivation

-Recently, a new class of (topological) state of matter has emerged, named topological insulators (TI's) or quantum spin Hall insulators, they have been predicted to exhibit exotic physical properties depending only on their underlying topology and not on its particular geometry nor mechanical features.
-For instance, their electronic structure presents a gapless Dirac dispersion, similar to graphene, what make them promising candidates for novel technologies, like in spintronics, because of the strong correlation between spin and momentum, so-called spin-momentum locking, brought about by large spin-orbit coupling in these compounds\cite{giant,design,moore}.
-The two-dimensional topological insulator (2DTI) exhibit a peculiar metallic edge firstly discovered in HgTe/CdTe quantum wells\cite{konig2007}.
-Indeed, quantum spin Hall insulators are characterized by a full insulating gap in the bulk while their edge states present metallic, chiral, spin polarized, and dissipationless features.
-Bernevig, Hughes and Zhang developed an effective Hamiltonian, so called BHZ model\cite{BHZ2006}, for describing these special states and they also predicted a quantum phase transition in quantum wells as a function of its thickness, rendering a single pair of helical edge states, for thickness higher than a critical value.
-Here, we shall consider BHZ model augmented by a step-like barrier, which may mimic a gate-potential, and study its effects on the 2D TI electronic states.
-Particularly, we realize a channel exchange of the edge current by mean of a energy barrier (like a back-gate) blocking partially and flipping spin of the incident fermions.
-The fermions which return with spin reversed travel in the opposite direction from the incident current.
-The effect is duplicated in opposite directions feeding the current in a different channel at the extreme edge where the Dirac mass parameter term (or gap) is zero.
+Recently, a new class of topological state of matter has emerged, named topological insulators or QSH insulators \cite{moore, review, left}.
+They have been predicted to exhibit exotic physical properties depending only on their underlying topology and not on its particular geometry nor mechanical features.
+QSH insulators promising candidates for spintronic technologies \cite{livro,giant,design,moore} and optical applications \cite{PLA, otica} due to strong correlation between spin and momentum (large spin-orbit coupling) in these compounds .
+The two-dimensional (2D) TI exhibit a peculiar metallic edge firstly discovered in HgTe/CdTe QW \cite{konig2007}.
+This QSH insulators are characterized by a full insulating gap in the bulk while their edge states present metallic, chiral, practically dissipationless and gapless Dirac dispersion similar to graphene.
+Bernevig, Hughes and Zhang developed an effective Hamiltonian, so called BHZ model \cite{BHZ2006}, for describing these special states and they also predicted a quantum phase transition in QW as a function of its width (with a critical value), rendering a single pair of helical edge states.